pterodactyl/documentation/panel/1.0/updating.md

 - PHP `8.2`, or `8.3` (recommended)
 - Composer `2.X`

-**Before continuing**, please ensure that your system and web server configuration has been upgraded to at least PHP 8.2 by running `php -v` and Composer 2 by running `composer --version`.
+**Before continuing**, please ensure that your system and web server configuration has been upgraded to at least PHP 8.2 or 8.3 by running `php -v` and Composer 2 by running `composer --version`.
 You should see an output similar to the result below.
-If you do not see at least PHP 8.2 and Composer 2, you will need to upgrade by following our [PHP Upgrade Guide](/guides/php_upgrade.md) and return to this documentation afterward.
+If you do not see at least PHP 8.2 or 8,3 and Composer 2, you will need to upgrade by following our [PHP Upgrade Guide](/guides/php_upgrade.md) and return to this documentation afterward.

 ```shell